aytzey/CodetoPromptGenerator/README.md

 ## Key Features

 - **Project Tree Navigation:** Easily browse and select files or directories from a chosen folder.
-The tool recursively generates a structured tree of your project’s files.
+The tool recursively generates a structured tree of your project's files.
 - **File Selection Management:** Pick which files or folders should be included as context in your prompt.
 Selected files are tracked and their token counts are displayed, giving you insight into prompt size.
 - **Meta Prompt Directory Configuration:** Dynamically set and remember a directory for storing meta prompt files.
 Load existing prompts or create new ones directly through the UI.
 - **Prompt Composition:** Combine a meta prompt and main instructions.
 Leverage saved templates, refresh the prompt list as you modify the directory, and load prompts on demand.